MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Scene Graph

-Nerd comment: why graph instead of tree
+**Maximum bounds**: Worlds exist in [a cube that is 10,000 meters in each direction from the origin](#world-max-bounds).

-## Hierarchy
+TODO: Nerd comment: why graph instead of tree

 ## Hierarchy